gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+09.12.2010
+- updated support for recent versions of the XBox360 UE3
+- updated TERA: The Exiled Realm of Arborea support
+- "-noxbox" has been replaced with "-ps3" switch

 29.11.2010
 - implemented support for the recent UE3 animations (September 2010+ UDK)
+- implemented support for the Destroy All Humans!
+Path of the Furon

 26.11.2010
 - updated UDK support for November 2010 version